OCB mode: Performance

 OCB performance overhead is minimal compared to classical, non-authenticating modes like cipher block chaining.
 OCB requires one block cipher operation per block of encrypted and authenticated message, and one block cipher operation per block of associated data.
 There is also one extra block cipher operation required at the end of process.

 For comparison, CCM mode offering similar functionality requires twice as many block cipher operations per message block (associated data requires one, as in OCB).

 Patents

-Two U.S. patents have been issued for OCB mode.
-However, a special exemption is granted allowing OCB mode to be used in software licensed under the GNU General Public License without cost, as well as for any non-commercial, non-governmental application.
-This constraint has hindered approval by the National Institute of Standards and Technology.
+While OCB is now public domain, Rogaway initially patented OCB mode so that he could charge for commercial licenses and in attempt to stop his work showing up in military-related projects.
+Rogaway intentionally abandoned his OCB patents in 2021.

-Since the authors have only applied for patent protection in the U.S., the algorithm is free to use in software not developed and not sold inside the U.S.
+Two U.S. patents were issued for OCB mode.
+The patents have hindered approval by the National Institute of Standards and Technology.

-By January 2013, the author has granted a free license for any open source license certified by the Open Source Initiative.
+While OCB mode was patented, Rogaway made three licenses available to allow OCB mode to be freely used in software licensed under the GNU General Public License (later any open source license certified by the Open Source Initiative), non-commercial non-military projects, and in OpenSSL.

-The U.S. patents were intentionally abandoned in 2021.
+Since Rogaway only applied for patent protection in the U.S., the algorithm has always been free to use in software not developed and not sold inside the U.S.